 Eventually, when our girl group and the guys joined together to make a ramshackle group of delinquents, Ginger became our den mother.
 She idolized Jackie Onassis and wasn’t into jam bands, grunge music, or drugs, but she’d get high and drink a bit from time-to-time.
 Most of the time she never let her intoxication get out of hand though.
 Looking back, I don’t know why she wanted to hang out with any of us.
 I think she just needed a friend (like all of us) and I for one, was a pretty good friend (even if I was wasted half the time.)

-Somehow Ginger got a nickname our senior year that stuck – Pickle.
+Ginger got a nickname our senior year that started casually but then stuck permanently – Pickle.
 Back then (when smoking cigarettes was only considered unhealthy,) we all smoked like chimneys and each had collections of lighters.
 Cheap plastic Bic lighters had a life of their own in our group.
 They were extensions of us as people (I know that sounds crazy.)
 But if someone stole your lighter, whether by accident or on purpose, there was hell to pay.

 At one point, Ginger had a bright green lighter that was the exact color of a dill pickle.
 If anyone tried to mess with her lighter, which would interrupt her ability to chain smoke her Marlboro Reds, you better watch out.
 She had a temper for sure.
 That’s how the Pickle nickname started.
 With a damn pickle-colored lighter.

-Ginger and Annie worked at a pizza shop together and one time, Annie had the great idea to make a “pickle” lighter in Ginger’s honor.
-She got a bright green lighter (the same color as Ginger’s famous one) and took a sticker that literally said “pickle” from the pizza shop and wrapped it around the lighter.
-The pickle stickers were used on the bacon cheeseburger pizzas if chopped dill pickles were included as a topping.
+Annie got a bright green Bic lighter from the local QT convenience store (the same color as Ginger’s famous one) and took a sticker that literally said “pickle” from the pizza shop and wrapped it around the lighter.
+The pickle stickers were used on the bacon cheeseburger pizzas when chopped dill pickles were requested as a topping.
 (Chopped dill pickle on top is the only way to enjoy a bacon cheeseburger pizza.)

 Once Annie put that pickle sticker on the pickle-green lighter, she started calling the lighter “pickle.”
 So if we wanted to light a bowl or a cigarette and didn’t have a lighter, we’d say, “Hey, Annie, can I use pickle?”

-Annie got to the point where she didn’t want anyone to officially ask to use her pickle lighter.
+Annie got to the point where she didn’t want anyone to officially ask to use her pickle lighter with any sort of formality or manners.
 She just wanted you to loudly say “pickle” and then she’d fling it at you.
 It was hilarious.
 If you put any words in front or after the word pickle in requesting the lighter, she’d refuse your request until you asked properly by just loudly saying “pickle.”

 At a party one night, as we chilled on a couch, Annie and I spied Ginger across the room on another couch motioning to us.
 She was signaling that she wanted to smoke a cigarette, putting her fingertips to her mouth.
 Neither Annie or I wanted to get up so we shook our heads “no.” She gave a “humph” look in frustration and then started flicking her thumb to indicate she needed a lighter.